 Q: Presenters keep referring to software packages and types of software but no mention of what the names of the software they are using.
 Can they illustrate.[Americo Crincoli]

-- GM
+Trelligence Affinity for programming and early conceptual design. - GM

 Q: For John.
 Regarding the optimization tools you referenced, your voice broke up.
 If there are optimization tools for space planning/adjacencies, this would mean that software is parsing through multiple alternatives, so does that mean that there are actual "prescriptive" tools, actually telling you what to do?[Cherif Hassan]